Serene and her son Rakan talking to each other while talking hands

 Serene Qubain gave birth to three children, but the birth of her youngest son Rakan was more difficult than the previous ones: “He developed differently after birth than my other children when they were his age,” she recalls.

+Serene grew up in Jordan’s capital Amman, studied in the U.S. and worked as an independent management consultant in the United Arab Emirates.
 Unlike many other people in Jordan, her financial situation allowed her to have her son examined abroad.
 “We had to leave Jordan to get a diagnosis, to understand what Rakan’s disability was and what we needed to do.”
 At that time, the doctors in Jordan were not able to provide her with reliable information.

 That’s a problem, Serene says.
 “Just think of the families who cannot afford a plane ticket.”
 It could potentially take years before they understand their children’s disabilities.
 Rakan was three months old when the family received a diagnosis in the United States: Cerebral Palsy (CP), which for Rakan not only leads to physical constraints but also mental impairments.